undavide/uxp-photoshop-plugin-samples/wasm-rust-sample/README.md

 import encodedRust from '../wasm/uxp.wasm';
 ```

-When the build script is triggerred, this JS file with the inline WebAssembly is generated.
+When the build script is triggered, this JS file with the inline WebAssembly is generated.
 Should you wish to generate this file yourself, execute the following commands:

 ```
-$ yarn inlinewasm   # generate JS file containing the inline WebAssembly data
+$ npm run inlinewasm   # generate JS file containing the inline WebAssembly data
 ```

 ## Launching in Photoshop